eyereasoner/eyelite/README.md

 * A Dijkstra shortest-path program using `list:` and `log:` built-ins,
 * And more mathematically flavored examples (e.g., complex numbers).

-You can run all of them with:
+You can test all the examples with:

 ```bash
 cd examples